The U.S. Department of Education recognizes over 4,000 colleges and universities. With so many options, how do you choose a college?

 Apply to at least seven colleges

-- Two universities
+- Two in-state public universities

-- Two state colleges
+- Two in-state public colleges

 - Two private colleges

 Variety will help you learn more about each type of school and find the right destination, but most importantly, should provide multiple price points and ultimately more leverage to negotiate a better scholarship offer.

 Method 2 – Choose a College by Acceptance Rate and Cost:

 - Two dream schools: These are schools you might not get into or might be too expensive.
 But it never hurts to apply and find out!